Meet the Farm & Wilderness Team!

 Before becoming the Marketing Manager in 2020, Tulio was the Director of Timberlake from 2009 to 2018.
 Tulio was staff at TL for five years in the 1980’s which inspired him to found and direct a network of six summer camps in the Basque Country of Northern Spain.
 Tulio attended Colorado College and then University of Texas at Austin, where he got a Masters in Community and Regional Planning.
 He is grateful for whatever leisure time comes his way such as playing vintage board games and trail running.
 He loves spending time with his English wife Jools (who he met when they were both working in Nicaragua) and his children Luna, Kaila and Olly.

-Sam Green first came to Farm & Wilderness in 2011, when her (then) fiancé, Meghan brought her along to Fair.
-Sam swore that day she'd never use a kybo, but the next summer found herself a member of the staff at the Barn Day Camp, joyfully teaching four-year-old campers how to use kybos, among other skills.
+Sam Green first came to Farm & Wilderness in 2011, when her (then) fiancé, Meghan invited her to Fair.
+Sam swore that day to never use a kybo, but the next summer joined the staff at the Barn Day Camp, joyfully teaching four-year-old campers how to use kybos, among other skills.
 Sam eagerly returned summer after summer, becoming the head of work projects, and eventually an assistant director of the Barn Day Camp.
-Now as a member of the year-round staff, Sam is excited about the opportunities this affords her not only to get to know so many more campers and families but for the extra perk of year-round goat visits!
-She is also excited for the opportunity to work for an organization that sees and celebrates one’s whole self and all their many multitudes and works actively to foster spaces for all to learn, grow, and have fun.
-Sam grew up in a suburb of Rochester, NY, studied Theatre Arts & Philosophy at Hartwick College, and received her Master's degree in Arts Administration from Castleton University.
-She is fluent in American Sign Language (as a child of deaf adults), an avid thrift store shopper, bow tie enthusiast, and a technology tinkerer.
-She lives in Shrewsbury, VT with her wife, Meghan, and their cats, Ninja & Kitten, and ball python, Guen.
+Working for Farm & Wilderness year-round, Sam loves getting to know and work with all our campers and their families as well as the bonus perk of year-round goat visits!
+Sam also appreciates investing their work in an organization that celebrates one’s whole self and their many multitudes, actively to fostering spaces for all to gather as they learn, grow, and have fun.
+Sam grew up in a suburb of Rochester, NY, studied Theatre Arts & Philosophy at Hartwick College, and received a Master's degree in Arts Administration from Castleton University.
+They are fluent in American Sign Language (as a child of deaf adults), an avid thrift store shopper, bow tie enthusiast, renewed Lego fan and technology tinkerer.
+Sam & Meghan live just over the ridge from the Woodward reservoir in Shrewsbury, VT with their cats, Willow & Kitten.

 Jay grew up in the Adirondacks and attended the State University of New York at Potsdam, with a concentration on race & environmental issues.
 He has since attained an M.S. in Management from Marlboro College.
 For years, Jay was a self-employed carpenter, mostly building custom homes.
 He’s also been a rock climbing instructor for 12 years, leading trips for universities and community groups.
 Before becoming a carpenter, he worked in the automotive industry as a manager.
 We’re very excited to have all of Jay’s skills here, caring for our many buildings and vehicles!
 Jay rock and ice climbs, and has travelled around North America and Europe to get to great climbing spots.
 He also tele-mark skies, mountain bikes, and serves as a board member at Rutland Homeless Prevention Center & Town of Plymouth Planning Commission.
 He lives in Plymouth, VT with his partner Melanie.

 Colene is a Michi-gander by birth and a silly goose by nature.
-A Western Michigan University graduate (BA Biology) she earned her way by working at farms that teach people how food is produce.
-After spending time in Vermont as an apprentice at Shelburne Farms, an education non-profit on a working farm, she returned to Michigan and ran a diversified, grass-based livestock business for some years.
+A Western Michigan University graduate (BA Biology) she earned her way by working at farms that teach people how food is produced.
+After spending time in Vermont as an apprentice at Shelburne Farms, she returned to Michigan and ran a diversified, grass-based livestock business for some years.
 In 2013, she hauled buns (her many rabbits) to Vermont a second time to join the Merck Forest and Farmland farm team as the Assistant Farm Manager.
-It is there that she learned to drive draft horses and start a bulldozer in negative 10 degree Fahrenheit weather.
-She worked at goat dairies, artisan caramel making, relief milked for cow dairies and Vermont Organic Farmers as an organic inspector.
-Most recently she was the Pasture Program Assistant at the University of Vermont Extension in the Center for Sustainable Agriculture, working closely with the Vermont Grass Farmers Association.
+She worked at goat dairies, artisan caramel making, relief milked for cow dairies, UVM Extension, and Vermont Organic Farmers.
+She serves on the Vermont Grass Farmers Association board of directors.
 She is grateful for the opportunity to be back caring for an agriculture landscape that engages our curiosity and appreciation for the natural world and the food system that sustains us at Farm and Wilderness.
 Colene lives in South Royalton, VT with her partner and toddler on a homestead full of blooming flowers and noisy animals like Chuck, the duck who was hatched and raised by a chicken.

 Born an "army brat", Jenny grew up all over the place, spending time in Georgia, Kentucky, Louisiana, Pennsylvania, and even a few years in Germany before landing in Vermont for high school.
 She graduated from Rutland High school before joining the Army as a combat medic.
 After her tour, she had two gorgeous babies and got two undergraduate degrees simultaneously in Psychology and Elementary Education from Northern Vermont University (formerly Johnson State), and years later, a Masters degree in Curriculum Development from Arizona State University.
 A blinding passion for social justice, and equality has driven her work over the years including at a domestic violence agency developing and implementing preventative education programs geared towards youth.
 She later became a board certified behavior analyst and worked with a high needs disabled population for 6 years.
 Jenny lives with her floofy haired gamer husband, Nate, and her two teenagers, Kate and Ty, both of which are infinitely cooler than her, as well as her frenchton Dorito, her black cat Fizz, and her hedgehog, Quill Nye the spiky guy.
 She loves hiking, reading Twilight ironically, and anything that contains powdered cheese product.